WCTE/Geometry/README.md

 # Geometry
-This is a python library for specifying locations and orientations of devices that make up water Cherenkov detectors (WCDs) based on multi-PMT modules (mPMTs).
+This is a python package for specifying locations and orientations of devices that make up water Cherenkov detectors (WCDs) based on multi-PMT modules (mPMTs).
 Devices, derived from the Device class, can contain other devices which are placed according to the coordinate system of its container.
 For example PMT placements are specified in the coordinate system of the mPMT they are contained in, and mPMT placements are specified in the coordinate system